V-Varga/SPOT-BGC/README.md

  - The bin size used by MetaBat
  - The memory allocation usable by BBnorm
  - The maximum memory allocation to be used for normalization & assembly
- - Email to use to notify user of completion (Note that this may not work of SLURM clusters, it requires the `mail` Linux program to be installed!)
+ - Email to use to notify user of completion [^2]

+[^2]: Note that the email feature requires the `mail` (https://linux.die.net/man/1/mail) Linux program to be installed.

 ### Running on a SLURM HPC

-If you wish to run the SPOT-BGC pipeline in a SLURM environment, it is recommended to use an interactive session in an instance of `zellij`, `screen`, `tmux`, etc. Snakemake will submit automatically submit jobs and request resource allocation for you.
+If you wish to run the SPOT-BGC pipeline in a SLURM environment, it is recommended to use an interactive session in an instance of `zellij`, `screen`, `tmux`, etc. Snakemake will automatically submit jobs and request resource allocation for you.
 While it is possible to include all pertinent information in the Snakemake command line call, I have included an example SLURM profile `config.yaml` file in the `profiles/slurm/` directory.
 Once modified with your HPC project ID, etc., it can be used to run the SPOT-BGC pipeline like so:

 ```bash
 # open an interactive, detachable terminal session